-Here we conduct a large-scale meta-analysis of animal personality studies to test the robustness of claims that males are more behaviourally variable than females.
+Here we conduct a large-scale meta-analysis of non-human animal personality studies (extending an earlier meta-analysis by Tarka et al. 2018) to test the robustness of claims that males are more behaviourally variable than females.
 More specifically, we answer three questions: 1) Do males show greater variability than females in five personality factors?
 2) Do sex differences in variability differ for the five components of personality?
 And 3) does sexual selection (estimated using the proxy of sexual size dimorphism, SSD) explain differences in the magnitude of sex differences in the mean and variance in personality?
 In many taxa, the strength of sexual selection on males is correlated with the magnitude of SSD (Fairbairn, Blanckenhorn, & Szekely, 2007).
 We therefore included SSD as a moderator in our meta-analyses.
-Additionally, our dataset contains taxa where males are heterogametic (mammals), homogametic (birds), or a mixture of both (insects, fish and reptiles/frogs).
+Additionally, our dataset contains taxa where males are heterogametic (mammals), homogametic (birds), or a mixture of both (insects, fish and reptiles/amphibians).
 We can partially test if sex chromosomes affect sex differences in variation in personality by testing for a moderating effect of taxa.

+(5) Predictions

+We expected males would show larger mean trait values for personality traits, with the possible exception of sociality (Dingemanse & Wolf, 2010; Wolf & Weissing, 2010), and greater variance for all five traits in accordance with the ‘greater male variability’ hypothesis (Feingold, 1992).
+We expected that the magnitude of sex-specific differences in mean values and variance would depend on the type of personality trait, because trait types are likely to be correlated with sex roles (e.g. parental care might affect sociability), life-histories (e.g. sex-biased dispersal is likely to affect exploration and activity), and sexual selection (e.g. the level of male-male competition or female mate choice might affect male levels of aggression and female levels of exploration).
+When testing whether the degree of sex-specific sexual selection, as measured by sexual size dimorphism (SSD index), moderated effect sizes, we predicted that species with a greater male-bias in SSD would show stronger sex differences in the mean and variance.
+However, we also expected the strength of its moderating effect to differ among the personality traits.

 Materials and Methods